pavan-k1/Pydoc_generator/README.md

 ## Features

 * Automatic docstring generation for Python scripts
-* Support for functions, classes, and methods
+* Support for whole module ,functions, classes
 * Docstring coverage visualization with charts
 * Validation of existing docstrings
+* User can download the generated file
 * User-friendly React frontend with modern UI

 ---